Pixel-Open/kirby-customizable-layout/README.md

 ```

-The plugin work with color field from Kirby 4, you can create a new fields with your custom colors at `/site/blueprints/fields/color.yml`:
+The plugin work with color field from Kirby 4, you must create a new fields with your custom colors at `/site/blueprints/fields/color.yml`:

 ```yml
 type: color